Skip to content

 accTitle: Master Patient Index (MPI) Entity Relationship Diagram

-accDescr: This diagram illustrates the relationships between the Person, Patient, and BlockingValue models.
+accDescr: This diagram illustrates the relationships between the tables in the database.

 Person {